Category: Visually Impaired Athletes

 Course name: Virtual Emergency Support Guide to Visually Impaired

-This is a part of a series of courses with certification in association with Mitra Jyothi institute for Blind and other leading institutes.
-This course will help you learn how to assist someone who is blind or visually impaired as phone buddy in emergency situation such as COVID19.
+This is a part of a series of courses with certification with contributions from Experts in the field.
+This course will help you learn how to assist someone who is blind or visually impaired with guide running and also as phone buddy in emergency situation such as COVID19.

 Guide/Buddy provide confidential, reliable support that helps individuals who are blind or visually impaired lead the complete, rich, joyful lives they want to live.
 Guides are matched one-to-one and assist with emergency support activities during COVID19 crisis such as keeping track of elderly visuallyimpaired who are stranded and alone.
 Guide/Buddy may also be matched as sighted guides for fitness or community activities, thereby opening new doors and opportunities.

 Each guide/buddy is thoroughly interviewed, screened, undergoes a thorough background check, and is trained by our experienced GUIDES.

 Examples of activities include:

 Supporting the elderly VisuallyImpaired,Well Being Check, Serving as sighted guides for running, walking, and home workouts

 More details will be provided by email on enrollment!